Beginners Improv Exercises

 8 Things

-Someone jumps into the middle of the circle.
-They are given a category of things to say 8 of.
-They say 8 things in that category as quickly as they can, with everyone shouting encouragement for each one and a round of applause at the end.
+Someone is given a category of things to say 8 of.
+They say 8 things in that category as quickly as they can, with their partner shouting encouragement for each one and a round of applause at the end.
 It’s important that everyone enthusiastically supports every suggestion, this helps the group trust each other that ever offer will be supported.
-They are encouraged to say the first things that come to them, the game isn’t called 8 Right Things afterall!
+They are encouraged to say the first things that come to them, without worrying if it’s right or wrong.
 For instance:

 Brian – Hi everyone I’m Brian